ilhaan/lxd-delete-containers/README.md

 lxc delete --force <container_name>
 ```

-The `--force` option above forces the remove of running containers.
+The `--force` option above forces the removal of running containers.

 This has been tested on Ubuntu 16.04.